abaplint/transpiler/README.md

-# transpiler_poc
+# transpiler
-proof of concept

-this is just a proof of concept

-code will be moved somewhere later, considering using Lerna and adding this part to the main abaplint repo

-code will be refactored later, need to solve some cyclic dependencies inside abaplint first
+Proof of concept, things might change

-type information will be required, to be added later, also more work in abaplint needed for this
+Type information will be required, to be added later, also more work in abaplint needed for this

-this currently just focuses on transpiling, not the runtime

-prerequsites: nodejs
+Target is ES6, where JS classes was introduced

 ## Running

+Prerequsites: Node.js 10+

 `npm install`